English (ENGL)

 ENGL 204.
 Survey of World Literature.
 3 Hours.

 A survey of literary texts from locales around the globe (outside Britain and the United States).
 Readings will include short stories, poems, and a few select novels spanning Asia, South Asia, South America, Africa, the Caribbean, the Middle East, and Europe.
 Authors will range from prize-winning world figures such as Salman Rushdie and Anita Desai to writers who less known internationally, but equally important in their national literary histories.
-Successful completion of this course satisfies the Cultures and Peoples requirement for graduation.

 Prerequisite: (ENGL 101 with a minimum grade of D or HUM 101 with a minimum grade of D or LIBA 101 with a minimum grade of D) and ENGL 102 with a minimum grade of D.